San Jose mayor admits failures in flood evacuation order

 Liccardo declined to go into detail, saying there would be time for reflection after the emergency was over.

-Another 22,000 people near the creek were encouraged but not required to evacuate.
+Bob Benjamin, a meteorologist with the National Weather Service, said the water level in 30-mile long Coyote Creek reached a 100-year high during this week’s storm.

-The floodwaters were receding Wednesday but the mayor said it would be at least another day before residents would be allowed to return home.
+Downpours in the past few weeks have saturated the once-drought-stricken region and wreaked havoc for residents.
+At least four people have died as a result of the storms throughout the state in the past week.

-Assistant City Manager Dave Sykes said officials first became aware of the rising water late Tuesday when firefighters began evacuating about 400 people from a low-lying residential area.
+Assistant San Jose City Manager Dave Sykes said officials first became aware of the rising water late Tuesday when firefighters began evacuating about 400 people from a low-lying residential area.

 City officials did not believe the waters would spread to other neighborhoods and did not expand the evacuation orders.